-Component Description filename filename is the name of the configuration to be verified. detail This option will display a greater level of detail to the screen.
-Example : sp_ctrl (sysA) > verify config myconfig detail In this example, the myconfig file will be verified and the results will be displayed with a higher level of detail.
+Component filename is the name of the configuration to be verified.
+This option will display a greater level of detail to the screen.
+Example: filename detail sp_ctrl (sysA) > verify config myconfig detail In this example, the myconfig file will be verified and the results will be displayed with a higher level of detail.